 More importantly, you should be looking to develop brand loyalty as well.
 Having customers who will think only of your business for their needs is a huge battle to win in the world of social media marketing.
 If you can get those customers to think about your business before anything else, you have won the ultimate prize.

 Social media can also help you develop legitimacy in your company.
 If you are a smaller company, your audience may not be aware of who you are and what you can do.
 And when a customer doesn’t know anything about a business, they are likely to keep that business at arm’s length.
 What they are familiar with is what they trust and that is no different for business.

 Using each of these social media platforms to develop trust and build education is an important step in the social media process.
 Use real pictures of your staff and the jobs that you perform.
 Also, make sure that you provide both your real name and contact info; companies who draw red flags will often omit important information.
 If you omit information, even accidentally, it raises red flags with potential customers.

-Using social media to further develop your business’ brand and to generate leads and convert them is essential to the growth of your business.
-Take these steps and you can ensure that your business will find steady growth.
+Using social media to further develop your business’ brand and to generate contractor leads and convert them is essential to the growth of your business.
+Take these steps, and you can ensure that your business will find steady growth.